-Everyone has dirty laundry and when it comes to properly cleaning and preserving your wardrobe, choosing the best and most reliable washing machine for your needs is just as important as the detergent you put inside of it.
+Everyone has dirty laundry!
+When it comes to properly cleaning and preserving your wardrobe, choosing the best and most reliable washing machine for your needs is just as important as the detergent you put inside of it!
 Both top load washers and front load washers have pros and cons.
 So which washing machine is best for you?
 That will depend on a few factors.

 That's why understanding the differences between top loading and front loading washing machines is crucial in selecting a machine that meets the needs of you, your family, and your lifestyle.

 The Laundress prefers machines that allow the user to dictate the amount of water used rather than having water levels predetermined.
 Older machines may allow you to control water levels via the load size dial, and some newer machines have computerized systems that let you customize your desired wash cycle.
 Not only does this ensure the most effective clean, but it's also the most water-saving measure!
 This will help limit the number of instances where you have to wash and rewash a piece because it wasn't properly cleaned the first time around.